When I think of Sequoia I think of

 make beautiful subjects all by themselves.
 Like jewels hidden among the

-meadows and forests, these subjects are their to photograph if you look for
+meadows and forests, these subjects are there to photograph if you look for

 them.
 I look for them.
 If we happen to see black bears we will

-photograph them as well, but primarily we will be looking for these subjects.
+photograph them as well, but primarily we will be looking for these other subjects.

 We meet at 5am in Tulare, or 6am in Three Rivers - depending

 upon where you stay if you come the night before.
 At this time of the year the